 For hitters, this number is used much less frequently as an evaluation tool, although speedier hitters typically strive for a higher ratio of ground balls to fly balls.
 That's because over the course of a season, some would-be groundouts become infield hits for batters who are fast enough to beat the throw.

-Watch: Tom Koehler induces a mix of flyouts and groundouts in a quality start.
+Watch: Tanner Roark induces a mix of flyouts and groundouts in a quality start.